Wang-RJ/speciation_on_trees/README.txt

 different models given observations of incompatibilities between species and relative divergence times.

-<help.txt> contains details on usage of functions in maxlikeEPL.py
+<usage.txt> contains the details on how to use this module.